AdobeDocs/experience-platform.it-IT/help/dashboards/guides/account-profiles.md

 ## Introduzione

-Devi avere diritto a [Adobe Real-time Customer Data Platform B2B Edition](../../rtcdp/b2b-overview.md) per accedere al dashboard [!UICONTROL Profili account] B2B.
+Devi avere diritto a [Adobe Real-time Customer Data Platform B2B edition](../../rtcdp/b2b-overview.md) per accedere alla dashboard [!UICONTROL Profili account] B2B.

 ## Dati dei profili account {#data}

 Nel dashboard [!UICONTROL Profili account] viene visualizzata un&#39;istantanea delle informazioni dell&#39;account unificato.
 Queste informazioni sull’account provengono dalle diverse origini nei vari canali di marketing e dai diversi sistemi attualmente utilizzati dalla tua organizzazione per archiviare le informazioni sull’account del cliente.

-I dati di profilo nello snapshot mostrano i dati esattamente come vengono visualizzati nel momento specifico in cui lo snapshot è stato creato.
-In altre parole, lo snapshot non è un&#39;approssimazione o un esempio dei dati e il dashboard [!UICONTROL Profili account] non viene aggiornato in tempo reale.
+The profile data in the snapshot shows the data exactly as it appears at the specific point in time when the snapshot was taken.
+In other words, the snapshot is not an approximation or sample of the data, and the [!UICONTROL Account Profiles] dashboard does not update in real-time.

 >[!NOTE]
 >
->Eventuali modifiche o aggiornamenti apportati ai dati dal momento in cui è stata acquisita l’istantanea non verranno riflessi nel dashboard fino all’acquisizione dell’istantanea successiva.
+>Any changes or updates made to the data since the snapshot was taken will not be reflected in the dashboard until the next snapshot is taken.

 ## Esplora il dashboard [!UICONTROL Profili account] {#explore}